Ananya-Bijja/capagent/README.md

 # CapAgent

-In this section, we introduce the CapAgent, an agent system with a variety of tools specifically designed to control the image captioning process.
+This is the repo for CapAgent, an agent system with a variety of tools specifically designed to control the image captioning process.
 As shown in the following figure, like a general agent, CapAgent’s workflow includes three main steps: planning, tool usage, and observation.
 When the user inputs an image and a caption query, the CapAgent will generate a series of thoughts and corresponding actions to tackle the user request.

 <div align="center">
 <img src="assets/readme/method.png"/>